kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 	r(x, y) = \dfrac{\mathcal{E}\left\{ (x - \overline{x}) (y - \overline{y})\right\}}{\sqrt{\mathcal{V}\left\{x\right\}\mathcal{V}\left\{y\right\}}} = \dfrac{\text{Cov}\left\{x, y\right\}}{\sqrt{\mathcal{V}\left\{x\right\}\mathcal{V}\left\{y\right\}}}

-and can range in value from -1 to +1.
-The :math:`R^2` ranges from 0 to +1, and is just the square of :math:`r(x,y)`. :math:`R^2` is just a way to tell how far we are between predicting a flat line (no variation) and the extreme of being able to predict the model building data :math:`(y_i)` exactly.
+and can range in value from :math:`-1` to :math:`+1`.
+The :math:`R^2` ranges from 0 to +1, and is the square of :math:`r(x,y)`. :math:`R^2` is just a way to tell how far we are between predicting a flat line (no variation) and the extreme of being able to predict the model building data, :math:`y_i`, exactly.

 The :math:`R^2` value is likely well known to anyone that has encountered least squares before.
 This number must be interpreted with caution.
 It is most widely **abused** as a way to measure "*how good is my model*".

-These two common examples illustrate the abuse:
+These two common examples illustrate the abuse.
+You likely have said or heard something like this before:

-	#.	"the :math:`R^2` value is really high, 90%, this is a good model".
+	#.	"the :math:`R^2` value is really high, 90%, so this is a good model".
 	#.
 "Wow, that's a really low :math:`R^2`, this model can't be right - it's no good".

 How **good** a model is *for a particular purpose* is almost never related to the :math:`R^2` value.
 The goodness of a model is better assessed by:

-- your engineering judgment: does the interpretation of model parameters make sense?
+- your engineering judgment: does the *interpretation* of model parameters make sense?
 - use testing data to verify the model's predictive performance,
 - using cross-validation tools (we will see this topic later on).

-We will see later on that :math:`R^2` can be arbitrarily inflated by adding terms to the linear model.
-So sometimes you will see the adjusted :math:`R^2` used to account for this:
+We will see later on that :math:`R^2` can be arbitrarily increased by adding terms to the linear model, as we will see in the section on :ref:`multiple linear regression (MLR) <LS-multiple-X-MLR>`.
+So sometimes you will see the adjusted :math:`R^2` used to account for the :math:`k` terms used in the model:

 .. math::

 	R^2_\text{adj} = 1 - \dfrac{\text{RSS}/(n-k)}{\text{TSS}/(n-1)}

-where :math:`k=2` for the case of estimating a model :math:`y_i = b_0 + b_1 x_i` as there are 2 parameters.
+where :math:`k=2` for the case of estimating a model :math:`y_i = b_0 + b_1 x_i`, as there are 2 parameters.

 Confidence intervals for the model coefficients |b0| and |b1|